2nd debate, Atheism and Morality, 5th Round, Matt's Response

 Chad5: My assertion remains that actions come from a combination of factors including beliefs, "stakes," the ability to affect future outcomes, and the cost of engaging.
 This is important because if true it invalidates your claim that we can deduce beliefs from actions unless we account for the other factors.
 I sought to illustrate this with the "gambling in Vegas" story and asked:

 Matt5: I'm glad to see that you admit that actions follow beliefs.
 A risk is a risk because there is a comparison of value and consequences.
 Values related to belief's.
-Someone "risks" based upon a set of beliefs and values according to those beliefs, not because they have no belief in something.
+Someone "risks" based upon a set of beliefs and values according to those beliefs and not because they have no belief in something.
 The desire/hope to affect a future outcome means that you believe you can indeed affect a future outcome.
 If you did not believe you could, why would you even try to do anything?
 Therefore, "the ability to affect future outcomes" is reducible to set belief statements; namely, that you believe you can affect change which is why you seek to affect change.
-Likewise, the "cost of engaging" can be stated in value terms; the latter being a subdivision of belief, since value (cost), is related to what one believes, not what one does not believe.
+Likewise, the "cost of engaging" can be stated in value terms; the latter being a subdivision of belief since value (cost) is related to what one believes and not what one does not believe.
 Now, if you are trying to tell me that we cannot deduce someone's beliefs based upon her actions, then it would seem that the legal system that often tries to determine motives (i.e., reasons for behavior) of criminals based upon her actions would be invalid.
 Sorry, I do not see you as being consistent in your argument.

 Chad5: Do you think her non-belief in his vision is stronger in the latter example?
 I submit it is identical but the stakes of the question are higher and this is why she argues against trusting his vision whereas she might have just indulged him if he only wanted to bet $10.

-Chad5: You replied: "Matt4: I agree that the higher the consequence, the more serious the result, and the more serious a "vision" should be taken."
+Chad5: You replied: "Matt4: I agree that the higher the consequence, the more serious the result; and the more serious a "vision" should be taken."

 Chad5: Unfortunately this ignores my question.
-I agree that if we think a question is important we should expend more thought on it...but what I asked is whether her non-belief (or disbelief if you prefer) in the reliability of her husband's vision/intuition regarding the wheel is necessarily stronger when he wants to bet their life savings than when he wants to bet $10?
+I agree that if we think a question is important we should expend more thought on it . . . but what I asked is whether her non-belief (or disbelief if you prefer) in the reliability of her husband's vision/intuition regarding the wheel is necessarily stronger when he wants to bet their life savings than when he wants to bet $10?

 Chad5: I submit that while she might do some quick thinking and reflection and conclude more strongly that her husband's vision is unreliable, this is not at all necessary for her different actions in both stories to be sensible.
 The increase in "stakes" alone is plenty to explain why she might indulge the bet when it's $10 and argue strenuously against it when it's $10,000.

-Matt5: I thought you said you were married, so I think that it would be safe for me to say that your spouse would consider your actions in light of you past actions.
+Matt5: I thought you said you were married, so I think that it would be safe for me to say that your spouse would consider your actions in light of your past actions.
 This is a natural phenomenon that we husband's experience with our wives.
 They remember things.
 So, I don't think your illustration helps you if you're trying to make it a point that the wife would not consider the past actions and behaviors of her husband when considering whether or not to trust him in serious decisions.
 Nevertheless, she is your fictional character, and you can do with her as you wish.
-But I would suspect that any rational woman would believe that the consequences involved in the loss of a large some of money, would be greater than the consequences of the loss of a little money, and that her beliefs/values would definitely affect her actions with her husband in that regard.
+But I would suspect that any rational woman would believe that the consequences involved in the loss of a large some of money would be greater than the consequences of the loss of a little money, and that her beliefs/values would definitely affect her actions with her husband in that regard.

 Chad5: (Similarly, an atheist may hold the same level of lack of belief or active disbelief regarding Martians, the Christian God and Odin, but only spend time debating the existence of God because there are billions of people who believe in God and who affect his life as a result of their belief.)

 Matt5: I know that that is what you have been trying to say.
 I have been trying to respond to that very thing by saying that this "lack of belief" claimed by atheists is an inaccurate representation of their position.
-Again, I believe it is an attempt by the atheists to try in gain an unassailable strategic position.
-However, I see it as being very assailable and I see it as being inconsistent with their actions.
+Again, I believe it is an attempt by the atheists to try to gain an unassailable strategic position.
+However, I see it as being very assailable, and I see it as being inconsistent with their actions.
 I know of no one who ever acts because he doesn't believe something.
 I see people behave in various ways because of what they do believe, do claim, do desire, do want, etc. I cannot ever recall someone defending himself because he lacks belief in aggression.
 I cannot ever recall someone running in a race because he lacks belief in competition.
 I cannot ever recall someone voting because he lacks belief in politics.
 Like I said, whenever I have spoken with anybody and asked them why they are doing something, they always tell me it's because of such and such a belief.
-I have never once in my entire life heard anybody say that they defended themselves because they lacked belief in aggression; Or say they ran in a race because they lacked belief in competition; or voted because they lacked belief in politics.
+I have never once in my entire life heard anybody say that they defended themselves because they lacked belief in aggression or say they ran in a race because they lacked belief in competition or voted because they lacked belief in politics.
 Have you ever heard of anything like this?
 I haven't.
 But you want me to accept your notion that you refute theistic proofs because you lack belief in God.
 To me, this is a grave inconsistency between claims and actions.

 Chad5: Please answer my question so we can continue.